-System File Checker is a built-in tool on Windows that users can use to scan system files on your computer.
+System File Checker is a built-in tool on Windows that users can use to scan system files on their computers.
 It automatically repairs corrupted files and replaces missing files on your operating system.

-The SFC scanner is run through the Command Prompt and you would also need administrative privileges to execute this kind of action on the Command Line.
+The SFC scanner is run through the Command Prompt, and you would also need administrative privileges to execute this action on the Command Line.

-1. On your computer, press on Windows Key + S and search for Command Prompt.
+1. On your computer, press Windows Key + S and search for Command Prompt.

 2. Now, click on Run as an Administrator to launch Command Prompt with administrative privileges.